-- Press and release the center knob - Press and release the right button to cycle through each mode selection (STBY, ON, ALT) - Press and release the left button (DONE) to finish and save the setting
+- 3. With mode highlighted, a single press and release the right button will cycle through each mode selection (STBY, ON, ALT) - 4.
+Press and release the center knob repeatedly until the squawk edit menu closes or press the left 'Done' button to close